industrial-edge/rest-api-mass-device-onboarding/docs/Installation.md

 3. Setup and connect your edge devices to your network which has access to the IEM and with a DHCP server available.
 At the end of this step, you should have the edge devices connected with a known IP addresses and ready to be activated.
 Your network configuration should be similar to the illustration [above](#installation-steps).

 4. Open the template [excel-file](../src/excel-file/edge_devices.xlsx) and fill out the excel sheets divided based on different edge device configuration.
+General rules:
-Required fieds are marked with a "\*" symbol.
-Each device should have a unique ID starting from 1.
-If you want to have no configuration of your edge device in a certain configuration sheet, leave the colomn empty, but the ID still **has** to be there in order for the application to work correctly.
+  * Required fieds are marked with a "\*" symbol.
+  * Each device should have a unique ID starting from 1.
+  * If you want to have no configuration of your edge device in a certain configuration sheet, leave the colomn empty, but the ID still **has** to be there in order for the application to work correctly.
+  * **IP Adress, network mask and getaway adress are only needed if DHCP is disabled!**

 5. Adjust your IEM credentials in the first sheet of the excel file.
 6. Save your excel file.